kireyn/BurpSuite101/README.md

 Spider

-Spidering will find you all the linked content: Pages,scripts and images, ...
+Spidering will find you all the linked content: Pages, scripts and images, ...

-Content discovery is finding unlinked content by either guesing or brute force
+Content discovery is finding unlinked content by either guessing or brute force

 Scanner